Chocolive24/Chocolive24.github.io/src/content/project/opengl_3d_scene.md

 tags: ["Computer Graphics", "OpenGL", "C++", "Engine", "3D", "SAE"]
 ---

+## Context
-This project is a deferred rendering 3D scene including Physically Based Rendering (PBR) and Image Based Lighting (IBL) made with a from scratch graphics engine using OpenGL.
-I carried out this project during a computer graphics module in the 2nd year of my bachelor's degree at SAE-Institute-Geneva.
-The aim of the project was to learn the different techniques for rendering graphics based on rasterisation.
+This project is a deferred rendering 3D scene featuring Physically Based Rendering (PBR) and Image-Based Lighting (IBL), developed using a custom graphics engine built from scratch with OpenGL.
+I completed this project during a Computer Graphics module in the second year of my bachelor's degree at SAE Institute Geneva.

+The primary goal of the project was to explore and implement various rasterization-based rendering techniques.
+We began with fundamental tasks, such as rendering a simple triangle and learning matrix operations for 3D transformations.
+Gradually, we progressed to advanced shading techniques, including shadow mapping, deferred shading, PBR, and IBL.
+By the end of the module, we applied all these techniques to create a full 3D scene, demonstrating our understanding of graphics rendering workflows.

+## Showcase
 Here is a short showcase video:
 <iframe width="750" height="420" src="https://www.youtube.com/embed/0zDGHmd1_Dg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>